lcabaceira/supersizemyrepo/README.md

  ...
 ```

-The only property that is mandatory to adjust is the files_deployment_location,
+The only 2 properties that are mandatory to adjust are files_deployment_location and images_location
-All of the other properties have running default values.
+All of the other properties have default running values.

 How to run with maven ?